CCBP/CharSnake/README.md

 # CharacterSnake
-A greedy snake game implemented in the way of linux device driver, modeled on the scull device driver implementation, and presented in the form of characters.
+A snake game implemented in the way of linux device driver, modeled on the scull device driver implementation, and presented in the form of characters.